TechLuke/TechLuke.github.io/_posts/2018-06-20-kratky-method.md

 - Nutrients (food)
 - A place to grow

 If you supply a enough of the first four things and give the plant a safe play to grow, it will stretch out and give as much as it takes.
-Legecy gardening would usually include soil in that list, but technically speaking plants don't *need* soil.
+Legacy gardening would usually include soil in that list, but technically speaking plants don't *need* soil.
 If you have limited space and do all your gardening in containers, the soil basically just acts as a support for the plant.
 If you can grow it in a pot, you can grow it with hydroponics.

-Kratky works like most hydroponic systems, except without the need for electricity, pumps, water changes, extra chemicals, wicks, airstones, and all that nonsense.
+Kratky works like most hydroponic systems, except without the need for electricity, pumps, water changes, extra chemicals, wicks, air stones, and all that nonsense.
 It is a one time setup and forget about method that works great.
 It even uses less water than container gardening.
 I've noticed it cuts the water required per plant in about half.

 ## How Does Kratky Work?

 ![plant1](/assets/plantAnimation.gif)

 The basic setup for Kratky is a bucket or container filled with water with a nutrient solution and a basket to hold the plant and that's it.
-The roots of the plant rest in the nutrient solution water mix and drink it up like margareitas on the beach.
+The roots of the plant rest in the nutrient solution water mix and drink it up like margaritas on the beach.
 As the plant absorbs the water the level falls, the plant responds by stretching it's roots farther and farther to reach the water.
-The plant will grow it's roots as fast as the water dissapates, trust me.
+The plant will grow it's roots as fast as the water dissipates, trust me.
 The parts of the roots that remain above the water level start absorbing the air (remember the list above?) and supply the plant with oxygen.
 Place the plant in a nice sunny area and that is all that it needs to grow and flourish.

 # What You'll Need